HeroTools/pager-frontend/CONTRIBUTING.md

 ### Before Creating a PR

 - [ ] Your code follows the style guidelines
-- [ ] You've tested your changes locally
 - [ ] Your commit messages are clear
 - [ ] You've updated documentation if needed